 As blue crabs grow they shed their hard outer shell.
 After they have completely shed their hard shell, they are known as soft shell crabs.
 When in between the hard and soft shell stage the crab is known as a peeler or shedder, and this can be determined by a thin white line along the outer rim of the paddle-like appendages on the crabs fifth pair of legs.

 Blue crabs mate from May to October.
 In order for successful reproduction to take place the female must be in the soft shell state.
 During the reproductive process, the male carries the female around in an embrace until the female's shell has hardened.
 In about two months after reproducing the female will release her eggs into the water.
 Female crabs can produce up to 8 million eggs at one time.

 To avoid being pinched by the blue claw,

 handle them by using tongs

 In New York waters blue crabs are commonly fished for by recreational anglers using a crab pot or trap.
 Blue crabs with a hard shell, must be at least 4.5 inches to take.
 Soft shell crabs must be 3.5 inches in order to take them.
 Lastly, crabs in between both stages known as peelers or shedders must be at least 3 inches in length from point to point on the carapace.
+Blue crabs with eggs may not be taken or possessed.
 Blue crabs can be fished for all year round, but only 50 crabs can be taken daily.
 Be sure to check the recreational size and catch limits before you head out on your next fishing trip.

 Blue crab meat is used in a variety of food preparations, one of the most popular being crab cakes.